 How to Perform SSL Pinning in iOS Apps

-The moment people step out of their homes, they go on a quest for open wi-fi networks.
-Whether they are waiting at the airport or completing their college project at a cafe, the prime agenda is to find an open wi-fi connection.
+The moment people step out of their homes, they go on a quest for open Wi-Fi networks.
+Whether they are waiting at the airport or sitting at a cafe, the prime agenda is to find an open Wi-Fi connection.

 Scaredly, the hackers are also on the same quest.
 They too wait for the users to initiate a connection request on the open network before they put their phishing brains into work and deprive them of their sensitive data or worse, money in their bank account.